Shapley-PC: Constraint-based Causal Structure Learning with a Shapley Inspired Framework: PC-based Methods: State-of-the-art

+The literature on CSL is broadly divided into three main approaches: constraint-based, score-based and Functional Causal Model (FCM)-based methods.
+In this work, we propose a novel method to improve constraint-based CSL, hence we focus on this category here.
+For overviews of all approaches we refer the reader to~\citep{glymour2019review, vowels2022d, ZANGA2022survey}.

-The PC-algorithm \citep{spirtes2000causation} operates under the assumptions of acyclicity, sufficiency, and faithfulness.
-It consists of three steps: 1) building a skeleton of the graph via adjacency search; 2) analyzing UTs in the skeleton and orienting these as v-structures, and 3) orienting as many of the remaining undirected edges without creating new v-structures or cycles \citep{Meek1995Orient}.
-The algorithm is computationally efficient, especially for sparse graphs, and has been shown to be sound, complete, \citep{spirtes2000causation} and consistent in the sample limit \citep{kalisch2007estimating,harris2013consistent}.
-However, the sample version of the algorithm depends on the order in which the variables are considered.
+Constraint-based CSL algorithms are based on CITs and graphical rules based on the d-separation criterion~\citep{pearl2009causality}.
+The PC-algorithm~\citep{spirtes2000causation} operates under the assumptions of acyclicity, sufficiency, and faithfulness.
+It consists of three steps: 1) building a skeleton of the graph via adjacency search; 2) analysing UTs in the skeleton and orienting them as v-structures, and 3) orienting as many of the remaining undirected edges without creating new v-structures or cycles, using the propagation rules from~\citep{Meek1995Orient}.
+The algorithm is computationally efficient, especially for sparse graphs, and has been shown to be sound, complete~\citep{spirtes2000causation} and consistent in the sample limit~\citep{kalisch2007estimating,harris2013consistent}.
+However, with finite samples, its results can vary depending on the variables' ordering.

-To address this, PC-stable was proposed \citep{colombo2014order}, which does not depend on the variables’ ordering.
-For the second step, Majority-PC (MPC) \citep{colombo2014order} and Conservative-PC (CPC) \citep{ramsey2006CPC} were proposed, which have different decision rules for orienting v-structures.
-MPC accepts as v-structures only the UTs that have the potential collider appearing in less than half of the separating sets of the other two nodes, while CPC orients a v-structure if the collider under consideration is found in none of the separating sets.

-Max-PC \citep{ramsey2016improving} proposes another decision rule for orienting v-structures involving the use of $p$-values.
-The decision rule selects the conditional independence test with the maximum $p$-value and only orients the v-structure if the conditioning set for this test does not contain the collider under consideration.

-Finally, ML4C treats the v-structure orientation as a supervised learning problem: it trains a machine learning model on synthetic examples of v-structures and then predicts a binary label to decide upon UTs at test time.
+To address this important limitation, PC-Stable~\citep{colombo2014order}, renders the first step of PC order-independent by removing edges only after all tests with a given conditioning set size are performed. \cite{Tsagris2018variation} instead uses one of the speed-up heuristics from~\citep[5.4.2.4, Heuristic 3]{spirtes2000causation} which prioritises the strongest adjacencies when choosing the next test to perform, according to some probabilistic measure.~\cite{DBLP:conf/pgm/AbellanGM06} also propose to choose edges using a measure of strength, Bayesian in this case, (i) between groups of three adjacent variables with some inconsistent test or (ii) to study the removal of an edge by determining a minimum size cut sets between two nodes.
+For the skeleton step, we adopt the strategy from PC-Stable.